Priax/Rust_Workshop/README.md

 - **Variables and Data Types:** Rust shares many data types with C, such as integers, floats, and strings.

 - **Memory Management:** Rust doesn't have a Garbage collector, but you don't need to manage your own memory.
 Instead, use your knowledge of C to make faster and memory-efficient programs !

+## Why Learn Rust?
+### Rust is safe, fast, productive. <br>
+The limitations of Rust allow it to be faster and safer

+It can change the way you view coding, showing you new ways to solve problems in a simple way.

+In this workshop, we'll explore the key features of Rust.
+We'll delve into Rust's data types, borrow checker, functions, and more...
+By the end of this workshop, you'll be well on your way to adding Rust to your programming toolkit.

+Let's get started!

 ## Links